Density Calculator guide

 The formula in plain language

 In plain language: The calculator uses density = mass / volume.
 The mass and volume units should match the density unit you want to read.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer